 - The fees charged by an AGTA member that is a laboratory or appraiser for any examination, evaluation and/or appraisal of gemstones and other jewelry shall be calculated on a per-carat, per report, per-piece, or per-hour basis.
 No AGTA member that is a laboratory or appraiser shall contract for, charge or collect any contingent fees, split fees, "kickbacks" or "percentage of value" fees under any circumstances.

-- Any AGTA member that is a laboratory or appraiser, which advertises or markets appraisal services and either buys (or makes an offer to buy) the gemstones or other jewelry the member appraises must expressly state in such advertising and marketing that the member is offering “Appraisals to Buy”.
+- Any AGTA member that is a laboratory or appraiser, which advertises or markets appraisal services and either buys (or makes an offer to buy) the gemstones or other jewelry the member appraises must expressly state in such advertising and marketing that the member is offering "Offers to Buy".

 Section 7 – Due Diligence